Skip to content

 Questions & Answers

-17 questions answered.
+21 questions answered.

 Most bamboo toothbrushes marketed as eco-friendly still use nylon bristles glued in with epoxy resin — petroleum-derived materials that aren’t disclosed on the packaging.
 The Eso World Boar Bristle Toothbrush is one of the only toothbrushes in the UK with zero synthetic adhesive, zero nylon, and zero coatings.
 Every material is published on the product page.
 Zetner et al. (2005) confirmed natural bristles match nylon for plaque removal.
 The difference isn’t cleaning — it’s what you’re putting against your oral mucosa twice a day.

 The handle is — bamboo composts in 6 months vs 500+ years for polypropylene.
-But the bristles and adhesive matter more than the handle, because they contact your oral mucosa — tissue that’s 40–60× more permeable than skin (Shojaei, 1998).
+But the bristles and adhesive matter more than the handle, because they contact your oral mucosa — tissue that’s up to 4000× more permeable than skin (Shojaei, 1998).
 Most bamboo brushes still use nylon bristles attached with epoxy resin.
 A bamboo handle with nylon bristles and synthetic glue is a plastic toothbrush with a bamboo handle.
 Check what’s holding the bristles in.

 Yes.
 Zetner et al. (2005) found equivalent plaque removal in controlled trials.
 The difference between bristle materials is clinically insignificant — technique and frequency matter more.
 What IS significant: soft bristles cause far less gum tissue damage (Jain et al., 2019).
 Gum recession doesn’t reverse.